Reviews You Can Rely On

 Credit: Amber King

-However, with the exception of putting the HydraSleeve into its protective sleeve, the hydration bladders that prove to be the highest in quality and durability are the Gregory 3D Hydro, Platypus Hoser, and Platypus Big Zip Evo.
-All use a thicker polymer construction burlier than other options tested.
+However, other than when the HydraSleeve is placed in its protective sleeve, the hydration bladders that prove to be the highest in quality and durability are the Gregory 3D Hydro, Platypus Hoser, and Platypus Big Zip Evo.
+All use a thicker polymer construction, burlier than other options tested.
 All are puncture-resistant, and after months (to years) of testing, they haven't leaked through the bag itself.
 These are reliable bladders and hose systems, with the Platypus Hoser being the simplest in its construction.
-The Platypus Big Zip and Hoser both use a similar polymer and have some issues, which doesn't earn them high marks.
+The Platypus Big Zip and Hoser both use a similar polymer and have some issues, which don't earn them high marks.
 The Big Zip has an opening that can be tough to close, especially in cold weather.
-The Gregory 3D Hydro has a solid and high-quality construction, with a bag material that isn't as puncture resistant as the Platypus options.
+The Gregory 3D Hydro has a solid and high-quality construction, with a bag material that isn't quite as puncture-resistant as the Platypus options.
 As a result, they all have the same score for different reasons.
 All have been reliable for us during our testing period and can be stuffed into a heavy pack.

 hydration bladder - while the hoser isn't the highest performer all around, its simple...